 Drs.
-Johnson, Phillips or Giuseffi chooses carefully which and when radiographs are taken as it pertains to the individual patient and their oral health needs.
+Johnson or Phillips carefully choose when and if radiographs are taken as it pertains to the individual patient and their oral health needs.
 Radiographs, or x-rays, allow us to see everything we cannot see with our own eyes.
-Radiographs enable us to detect cavities in between your teeth, determine bone level, analyze the health of your bone.
+Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.

 Drs.
 Johnson and Phillips utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is up to 80-90 percent less when compared to traditional x-rays.
 Exposure time for dental x-rays is extremely minimal.
 The amount of radiation exposure for a full set of digital dental x-rays is roughly the same amount of radiation a person would be exposed during the first three hours of air travel, According to the American Dental Association Council of Scientific Affairs JADA 2006; 137 (9): 1304-1312

 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.